Email is one of the only forms of direct communication a hotel has with its guests.

 MacArthur Place does a great job of keeping up with their guest database by introducing their very own fall itinerary and gets their audience thinking of welcoming fall with a west coast trip to their property.

 Minor maintenance on the pool?
 Let your in-house guests during that period know it will be out of commission.
 Of course, this is just one example of a rule-based announcement.
 Tweak rules to send announcements to subscribers that will find them relevant.

 Segmented Email Sends

 Remember when we said, “Start utilizing your data in a way that benefits you AND your guests?”
 Well, we’re repeating it.
 Use your consumer’s profile attributes to send relevant hotel emails.
 We’ve already started integrating hyper-personalization into our email strategies by tailoring rule-based triggers and dynamic content.
-When you use Fuel’s hotel CRM software, you can drill down further with specific segments of what we know (or what we can find out) about our consumers.
+When you use Fuel’s guest messaging solution, you can drill down further with specific segments of what we know (or what we can find out) about our consumers.

 8. Birthday Emails

 Birthday emails serve as a good opportunity for hoteliers to provide exclusive deals for that possible impromptu getaway.
 Take it a step further and set up a birthday email campaign.
 Follow up a few weeks later to check in on how their special day went.